BCCghspace/week-6-python-introduction/Lab.md

 jupyter lab
 ```

+A browser tab should pop up!

 Note: this will only work if you activated your conda environment.

+Once you finish with Jupyter, you can close the session with File -> Shut Down.

 ## Don't forget to deactivate the environment!